chimera-linux/chimera-linux.github.io/_docs/installation/install.md

 a board with such buggy firmware, you can pass the `--removable` flag to work around it.

-Without using `--removable`, a similar workaround will also work:
+Without using `--removable`, a similar workaround will also work, x86_64 example:

 ```
 # mv /boot/efi/EFI/chimera /boot/efi/EFI/BOOT
 # mv /boot/efi/EFI/BOOT/grubx64.efi /boot/efi/EFI/BOOT/BOOTX64.EFI
 ```

+The naming scheme differs depending on architecture; replace "grub" with "boot" in the original filename.

 On Power Macs it is recommended to turn off graphical GRUB, which can be done by uncommenting `GRUB_TERMINAL_OUTPUT=console` in `/etc/default/grub`.